 Yes, busted.
 I love Marvel’s Bronze Age horror!
 My mother dreaded trips to Woolworth’s, because without fail I’d come running up the aisle, waving another Power Record, almost always Marvel horror.
 Here Werewolf by Night becomes The Curse of the Werewolf.
 To my dismay, Power never went with Son of Satan.
 I understand why, however.
 Editors can clean up excesses from other horror titles, but what to do with a character who’s literally the son of the Devil?
-I would have been that kid jumping up and down spasmodically if he’d found a Son of Satan recording among the stacks.
-My mother would have been the parent grinning sheepishly at other adults who might think we were hanging with Anton Szandor LaVey down at that funky temple with the interesting man-goat statue out front.
+I would have been that kid jumping up and down with joy if I’d found a Son of Satan recording among the stacks.
+My mother would have been that parent grinning sheepishly at other adults who might think we were hanging with Anton Szandor LaVey down at the funky temple with the interesting man-goat statue out front.
 I resent this omission and related judgmental attitudes, but I get it.

 Plastic Man: The Invasion of the Plastic Men and Metamorpho the Element Man: Fumo the Fire Giant

-Recently when I discovered that Jeff Lemire was making Plastic Man and Metamorpho teammates in his superhero team, the Terrifics, I happily threw my money across the counter.
+Recently, when Jeff Lemire included Plastic Man and Metamorpho in his superhero team, the Terrifics, I happily threw my money across the counter for the entire series run.
 Ramona Fradon’s Metamorpho shines among my earliest superhero-related memories, and I’m waiting patiently for DC to release a collected edition of Plastic Man (Vol. 2) from the Silver and Bronze Ages.
 DC shapeshifters for the win!

 This seven-inch record features two original stories.
 On Side A, Plastic Man deals with an invasion of fake Plastic Men.
 Side B gives us Metamorpho battling Fumo, the Fire Giant.
 “BOW DOWN BEFORE FUMO!!!!”
-Alas, there’s no accompanying comic, and the writers go overboard with having their characters physical actions.
+Alas, there’s no accompanying comic, and the narrator and characters go overboard describing physical actions.
 I can’t blame them, however.
 The central characters are shapeshifters, a power not readily adaptable to short, non-visual formats.
 Still, the tales are fun, and there are theme songs, really bad ones sung by wannabe Turtles or Herman’s Hermits groups, mercifully uncredited.
-The brave among you can find full versions online.
-As a warning I’ll leave you with just a taste:
+The brave among you can find full versions online, but I’ll give you with a taste: